The Top Cultural Experiences in Niue

 Once a year, each village in Niue puts on a show day to showcase the best that the village has to offer.
 This could be the best produce, catch, uga, handicrafts, food and more.
 Events usually involve some competitions, including games both contemporary and traditional.
 If you want to experience the Niuean community, then coincide your visit with one of the Village Show Days.
 See What are the Village Show Days in Niue? for more information.

 The Fale Tau Tāoga or Niue National Museum is Niue’s one and only museum holding the island’s treasures of the past.
-Browse a range of artefacts, such as family heirlooms from World War One, as well as culturally significant woven items.
+Browse a range of artefacts, such as family heirlooms from World War One, ancient stone weapons and tools, as well as culturally significant woven items.
 While many relics were lost during the 2004 Cyclone Heta, the museum showcases what was salvaged.
-Find the museum down Halamagaga Road in Alofi, open Monday to Thursday from 9am to 3pm.
+Find the museum down Halamahaga Road in Alofi, open Monday to Thursday from 9 am to 3 pm.

 That’s it for our list of the best ways to experience the Niue culture through culture tours and activities.
 For more about the Niuean culture, check out the following guides:

 - The 6 Best Guided Tours in Niue

 - How to Have a Real Niue Cultural Experience